The Transport Guide to Fiji

 In Fiji, there are eight different island groups: Viti Levu, Vanua Levu, Taveuni, Kadavu, Lomaiviti Islands, Mamanuca Islands, Yasawa Islands and the Lau Islands.
 Getting between these island groups requires overwater travel which can be done via domestic flights, charter flights, ferries, water taxis and cruise ships.

-There are two scheduled domestic carries in Fiji, Fiji Airways and Northern Air.
-Fiji Airways offer flights between Nadi Airport and airports in Labasa, Taveuni, Kadavu, Savusavu and Suva.
-They also do flights between Suva and airports in Kadavu, Taveuni, Koro, Cicia, Vanuabalavu, Lakeba and Nadi.
-Northern Air offer flights between Nadi and Suva to the destinations of Taveuni, Savusavu, Labasa, Levuka and Moala.
+There are two scheduled domestic carriers in Fiji. it is possible to take domestic flights between Nadi Airport and airports in Labasa, Taveuni, Kadavu, Savusavu, Suva, Koro, Cicia, Vanuabalavu, Lakeba, Levuka and Moala.
 Learn more about these flights in The Complete Guide to Flights in Fiji.

 Charter flights via fixed-wing, seaplane and helicopter aircraft are available in Fiji to take passengers between Fiji’s island groups, particularly between Viti Levu and the Mamanuca, Yasawa, Vanua Levu, Taveuni and Kadavu island groups.
 Find out more in Where to Hire a Plane or Seaplane in Fiji and Where to Hire a Helicopter in Fiji.